hartvq37/geoai/tree_detection/README.md

-# OpenGeoAI : GeoAI tools for remote sensing analysis (DEV)

-Welcome to **OpenGeoAI (DEV)**!
-OpenGeoAI is a suite of tools and resources that provide access to published research and deep learning model implementations for geospatial tasks

 ## Paper and code
 ### Title: Improving individual tree detection and crown delineation of urban trees from aerial imagery with semi-supervised deep learning (under review)